 How are photogenic entries submitted?

 Entries must bring to the competition a recent 5 x 7 or 8 x 10 in black & white or color to the competition.
 Please write name, age, and studio on the back of the photo.
 Photos will be returned at the competition but contestants are responsible for retaining their photo on that day.
 Dance Machine ANDC is not responsible for any damages to the photograph submitted.
 You must enter photogenic on the day of competition.
 You do not have to be a registered competitor to enter the photogenic category, but you must be affiliated with a registered studio.
 DO NOT SEND PICTURES OR MONEY FOR PHOTOGENIC ENTRIES-you must enter at the competition.
-There is a $40.00 fee per photo entered in the photogenic category.
+There is a $50.00 fee per photo entered in the photogenic category.
 Each photogenic entry will be awarded a trophy and receive a rating.
 Overall Photogenic Awards will be based on the number of entries submitted.
-All Photogenic Awards will be presented with Group Awards for the corresponding age division.
+Photogenic Awards will be presented throughout the weekend.

 How are routine critiques given to studios?

 Each judge will give an audio/video critique.
 Scores and Critiques will be uploaded to studio accounts by the Wednesday after a competition.

 **Each judge awards a point value to each routine…then the three point values are added together and divided by three to get an average.
 That average determines the Rating that the routine will fall into.

 Diamond (285-300), Ruby (270-284), Emerald (261-269), Sapphire (250-260), and Amethyst (249 or less)